snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces.rst

 moving or renaming the completed results file avoids any problems with read race conditions (see
 Section `[parallel:SLP:local:system] <#parallel:SLP:local:system>`__).

+..
+   TODO:
+   % Finally, in the clean up phase, the working directory is removed to
+   % reduce the amount of disk storage required to execute the study.
+If
+   % data from each simulation needs to be saved, this step can be
+   % commented out by inserting a ``\texttt{\#}'' character before
+   % ``\texttt{$\backslash$rm -rf}''.

 Because the Dakota input file ``dakota_rosenbrock.in`` (:numref:`advint:figure01`) specifies ``work_directory`` and ``directory_tag`` in its interface section, each